 The Africa Cup of Nations 2024’s final tournament is just around the corner.
 It’s the perfect time to learn about the qualified teams and AFCON groups.
 The more you know, the better you can make AFCON predictions for the finals!

 Groups for the African Cup of Nations 2024

 Originally, 52 teams attempted to join the tournament in AFCON groups.
 As there was only space for 48 teams, the eight lowest seed teams were placed in a preliminary round.
 The top four were allowed into the qualifiers.

 Over the course of the qualifiers, half the teams were eliminated.
 24 teams moved on to the final tournament of the Africa Cup of Nations.

 The qualified teams were placed in 6 groups of 4 teams each, based on their seed and performance throughout the qualifiers group stage.
 Here is the full list of groups after the Final Draw.
-The AFCON groups were seeded using both FIFA’s rankings and their performance in the qualifiers:
+The AFCON groups were seeded using both FIFA’s rankings and their performance in the qualifiers for the last AFCON: